 Showing Collections: 1 - 3 of 3

 Scope and Contents Newspaper clippings, bulletins, counselor training materials, promotional pieces, correspondence, audio tapes, photographs, postcards, scrapbooks, films and other materials gathered by the Archives from varied sources, all of which relate to the Billy and/or Helen Sunday lives and evangelistic ministry.
 These records had no existence as a unit until they were put together by the Archives staff.
-Hence they are called "ephemera" as opposed to a collection of Billy and Helen Sunday...
+Hence they are called "ephemera" as opposed to a collection of Billy and Helen Sunday materials...

-Scope and Contents Microfilm edition of originals in Winona Lake, Indiana, including correspondence, sermons, reports, revival ephemera, and scrapbooks dealing mainly with the career of evangelist Billy Sunday from its beginning to his death and about the work of his wife Helen, who, besides acting as his general manager, was a fundamentalist leader in her own right, especially after his death.
+Scope and Contents Microfilm edition of original documents held in Winona Lake, Indiana, including correspondence, sermons, reports, revival ephemera, and scrapbooks dealing mainly with the career of evangelist Billy Sunday from its beginning to his death and about the work of his wife Helen, who, besides acting as his general manager, was a fundamentalist leader in her own right, especially after his death.
 Persons featured include numerous fundamentalist figures and institutions; sermon topics cover a wide...

-Scope and Contents Oral history interview with Edna Louise Asher Case (1905-1999), in which discusses her aunt, Virginia Asher, who was a co-worker of Billy Sunday; she was also involved in many other evangelistic efforts.
+Scope and Contents Oral history interview with Edna Louise Asher Case (1905-1999), in which she discusses her aunt, Virginia Asher, who was a co-worker of Billy Sunday; she was also involved in many other evangelistic efforts.
 Other topics include: Case's student days at Wheaton College, and her involvement in city mission work; impressions of Mel Trotter, Billy Sunday, Helen Sunday.
 The time frame covered by the interview is 1905 to 1929.Edna Case was interviewed by Robert Shuster on November 27,...

 Dates: Created: 1905-1929